-At the time I was working in Norcross, GA for Digital Transmission Systems (DTS) building VME 68020 based systems to control large telecommunications.
+At the time I was working in Norcross, Georgia, for Digital Transmission Systems (DTS) building VME 68020 based systems to control large telecommunications.
 Charlie had done some preliminary work with DTS before my time there and had since headed west to California.
 During a whiteboard session with Audrey, he had a great idea for a new company and DTS came to mind.
 Soon the two were walking through the lab.

-Control systems were the brain for DTS’s equipment.
+Control systems were the brain for DTS’s equipments.
 It wasn’t just a matter of using a timesharing system and clicking some other things together, but the decision to use Unix did make things a lot more possible and simple... if the designer had the freedom needed.